jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Must keep going.

 I try AT&T. They are a monopoly.
 They control the entire phone network.
 Just needs some modifications.
 I present the system.
 Switching, routing, block messages, redundancy protocols, error correction.

 Eyes roll.
-Analog engineer says "Son, this is how a telephone works."
-Then ninety-four separate speakers describe their phone system.
+At me.
+At the distributed network diagrams.
+Analog engineer approaches me, takes chalk from my hand, and says "Son, this is how a telephone works."
+Then ninety-four separate speakers describe AT&T phone system.
 An executive says "Now do you see why block messages won't work?"

 I look at him.